vvtn03/Radius/README.md

 But Here I have Modified and Im accessing the Local File in python BeautifulSoup

-HERE I HAVE ONLY GIVEN THE JSON FOR NAME,ADDRESS AND PHONE NUMBER AND ALSO SPECIFIC CASE, Generic Case We can Use REGEX
+HERE I HAVE ONLY GIVEN THE JSON FOR NAME,ADDRESS AND PHONE NUMBER AND ALSO SPECIFIC CASE, Generic Case We can Use REGEX FOR EXAMPLE @Email.com can be used in regex and can be taken Then we get all email ids and list of indices can be stored For name and phone number also it can be done

 I have Attached Parser.py,Output.json Along with the Given HTML File